Traewelling/trwl-doc/SoftwareArchitectureDocument.md

 n/a

 ## 9. Data View
-We're using the PostgreSQL database to store our data.
+We're using the MariaDB database to store our data.

 ## 10. Size and Performance
 tbd

 ## 11. Quality
-We use PyCharm as our IDE and Django as our webframework.